mmorrow24work/ai-app-factory-v2/README.md

 the deployment order matters.

-See `DESIGN.md` for the full design, `docs/adr/0001-design-to-issues-loop.md` for the ask → design doc → milestones/issues → `claude-go` loop step by step, and `docs/journal.md` for the build log of this repo's own (dogfooded) construction.
+See `DESIGN.md` for the full design, `docs/adr/0001-design-to-issues-loop.md` for the ask → design doc → milestones/issues → `claude-go` loop step by step, `docs/journal.md` for the build log of this repo's own (dogfooded) construction, and [`docs/cowork-sandbox-handoff.md`](docs/cowork-sandbox-handoff.md) if you're curious how a repo like this one gets built inside a Cowork sandbox and handed off to GitHub in the first place.

 ## Setup